Veronica Burton

-Veronica Grace Burton (born July 12, 2000) is an American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
-She played college basketball at Northwestern.
-She was selected 7th overall in the 2022 WNBA draft by the Dallas Wings.
-She also represented the United States at the 2021 FIBA Women's AmeriCup and won a gold medal.
+Veronica Grace Burton (born July 12, 2000) is an American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for Mist of Unrivaled.
+She played college basketball at Northwestern, the alma mater of her grandfather, Ron Burton who played for the Boston Patriots.

+Burton was selected seventh overall in the 2022 WNBA draft by the Dallas Wings.
+In 2025, she moved to the Valkyries and was named WNBA Most Improved Player.